SierraSoftworks/blog/src/posts/2021-03-30-building-dashboards.md

 <!-- more -->

-Since I've spent so much time complaining about dashboards in the wild and building my own to replace them, I figure it's probably time for me to distill my approach into something that others can adopt.
+Since I've spent so much time complaining about dashboards in the wild and building my own to replace them, I figure it's probably time for me to distil my approach into something that others can adopt.
 Consider this my first pass at explaining how I build dashboards and realize that it is a living document which will, no doubt, grow and evolve as I find better ways to articulate the process.